newtheatre/history-project/_shows/15_16/a_view_from_the_bridge.md

     title: " @ Nottingham New Theatre"
     date: 2016--
     rating: 8/10
-    quote: "The contradictory characteristics of fragility and strength portrayed accurately by both Sasha Butler and Lou Knapp in their respective roles is impressive.
-This examination of gender is further enhanced through Marco and Rodolpho, two brothers, and Beatrice’s cousins who act as foils for each other."
+    quote: "The contradictory characteristics of fragility and strength portrayed accurately by both Sasha Butler and Lou Knapp in their respective roles is impressive."
 ---

 Eddie Carbone is a longshoreman and straightforward man, with a strong sense of decency and honour.
 For Eddie, it’s a privilege to take in his wife’s cousins, straight off the boat from Italy.
 But as his niece begins to fall for one of them, it’s clear that it’s not just, as Eddie claims, that he’s too strange, too effeminate, too careless for her, but that something bigger, deeper is wrong, wrong inside Eddie, in a way that he can’t face.
 Something that threatens the happiness of their whole family.
 Arthur Miller’s tragic masterpiece, about the unravelling of a man who holds family and honour above all else, tackles sexuality, community and justice in an unnerving, powerful drama.